KristianColville1/raza-noodles/README.md

 All internal pages passed official [W3C Validator testing](https://validator.w3.org/nu/#textarea).
 The policy pages are excluded as they are were generated.
 I tested my pages by putting the URL of each page into their HTML checker.

 I corrected all problems the html checker indicated.
-The html checker pointed out missing aria labels, incorrect id's classes and semantic issues.
+The html checker pointed out missing aria labels, incorrect id's, classes and semantic issues.
 All were corrected thanks to this useful tool.

 </details>